 If I were writing a paper on this topic today, I should not make the definite statement “I think this is the only way such a being could accomplish it”.
 I am now inclined to think that there may well be other ways, ways that I am unable even to form an idea of because I lack the conceptual resources to do so.
 (1992: 246)

 A more recent, and extremely ingenious, account of an afterlife from a materialist point of view has been proposed by Dean Zimmerman.
 The proposal goes roughly like this: at the instant of death, each elementary particle in a person’s body undergoes “budding” in which it produces another particle of the same kind.
 The newly produced particle takes its place in a resurrection body, existing in a resurrection “space”; at the same time the original particle remains in place as part of the corpse.
 Since it is the resurrection body, and not the corpse, which continues the life of the subject, the resurrection body rather than the corpse is the “closest continuer” of the pre-death body.
 It is, then, the resurrection body and not the corpse that is the same body as the one that previously lived, and personal identity is preserved.
-This proposal abandons strict (Leibnizian) identity in favor of a "closest continuer" theory.
+This proposal abandons strict (Leibnizian) identity in favor of a “closest continuer” theory.
 It also shares an interesting feature with van Inwagen’s account: the remaining corpse is not the same body as the one that previously lived.
 (Zimmerman 1999 and 2010; Hasker 2011).
 For a critical analysis of Zimmerman and van Inwagen thought experiments, see Taliaferro & Knuths 2017 and Knuths 2018.

 During the heyday of logical positivism in the twentieth century, it is interesting that while Moritz Schlick proposed that its demands for empirical verification would render propositions about God as meaningless, it would not rule out as meaningless propositions about life after death so long as they involved subjects having experiences.
 Interestingly, some of the most rigid materialists in the last century, such as Willard Van Orman Quine and Paul Churchland, allowed for the possibility of there being compelling empirical evidence of parapsychological powers and even ghosts.
 In this section, let us consider whether there is empirical support for belief in an afterlife.